dave-britten/padx/README.md

 Before initial usage, make sure you edit the script and change the values for 'group' and 'time_offset'.

-When that's done, simple execute padx.py to generate pad-a.ics (or pad-b.ics, pad-c.ics, etc. depending on group) in the current working directory.
+When that's done, simply execute padx.py to generate pad-a.ics (or pad-b.ics, pad-c.ics, etc. depending on group) in the current working directory.
 You may optionally specify an output file path as a single command line argument, e.g.:

     padx.py /var/www/html/pad-b.ics